 Matthew Ross is a junior enrolled at the University of New Hampshire’s Peter T. Paul College of Business and Economics pursuing a Bachelor of Science in Business Administration, with concentrations in both Accounting and Finance.
 Matt resides in Londonderry, New Hampshire.
 For the past year, he has worked as an Economic Development Intern for the Town of Exeter, New Hampshire.
 While working for the Town of Exeter, he constructed many reports which have been used for identifying areas, from both macro and micro perspectives, in which the town, its property owners, and its properties can grow and prosper.
 Upon graduation, Matt plans to obtain his CPA, with a potential move to a consulting role later in his life.
 Matt joined the Rines Angel Fund to explore and develop skills in the fields of angel and venture capital investments and to better understand the mindsets and strategies of entrepreneurs seeking funding for growth opportunities.

 Colin Small is a junior from Los Altos, California.
 He is currently studying computer science in the College of Engineering and Physical Sciences.
 Colin hopes to bring technical experience to discussions, decisions, and research of the Fund.
-From Silicon Valley, Colin is excited to be involved in the private equity space prevalent in his home region and aspires to bring experience from a VC’s perspective to working with startups there.
+From Silicon Valley, Colin is excited to be involved in the private equity space prevalent in his home region and aspires to bring home experience working from a VC’s perspective.

 Rachel Yee is originally from Brewster, New York.
 She is a member of the Class of 2020 and is pursuing a Bachelor’s of Science in Biochemistry, Molecular and Cellular Biology in the College of Life Sciences and Agriculture.
 Rachel plans to participate in undergraduate research during her time at UNH.
 She considers herself to be a meticulous and motivated individual who values innovation and opportunity.
 Rachel is interested in the emerging biotechnology industry and is aiming to immerse herself within it post-graduation.
 She joined the Rines Angel Fund in hopes to gain insight and hands on experience about start-up culture, entrepreneurship, investment processes and private equity.